-Net cash used in operating activities was \$17.4 and \$13.1 million in the years ended December 31, 2013 and 2012, respectively.
-The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by stock-based compensation, depreciation, amortization of warrants issued for services and the effects of changes in operating assets and liabilities.
+Net cash used in operating activities was \$22.6 million and \$17.4 million in 2014 and 2013, respectively.
+The net cash used in each of these periods primarily reflects the net loss for those periods, offset in part by \$2.7 million and \$3.2 million, respectively, of stock-based compensation, \$0.3 million and \$0.2 million, respectively of depreciation, and the effects of changes in operating assets and liabilities.